-CEA has already advised all the Central and State power generating companies to incorporate the condition regarding setting up of indigenous manufacturing facilities in a phased manner in the bids to be invited for supercritical units.
+CEA has already advised all the central and state power generating companies to incorporate the condition regarding setting up of indigenous manufacturing facilities in a phased manner in the bids to be invited for supercritical units.
 This advisory should be scrupulously followed.

 - PMP for supply of all major equipment ought to be made mandatory in the country.
-Foreign suppliers of substation equipment should be required to establish presence within the country with a view to demonstrating their ability and intent to supply spares as may be required by the Indian owner for satisfactory operation of the substation for its normal life of 30 to 40 years. - ► For BTG equipment imported by IPPs, the Ministry of Power should impose the condition on IPPs that their equipment suppliers set up facilities in the country; otherwise, they are bound to have problems in sourcing spares for the plant for 30 to 40 years of operation of the plants. - 4.1.15 There must be insistence on foreign manufacturers for submitting performance reports from independent international agencies and not from the utilities of their respective countries.
+Foreign suppliers of substation equipment may be required to establish presence within the country with a view to demonstrate their ability and intent to supply spares as may be required by the Indian owner for satisfactory operation of the substation for its normal life of 30 to 40 years. - For BTG equipment imported by IPPs, the Ministry of Power may impose the condition on IPPs that their equipment suppliers set up facilities in the country; otherwise, they are bound to have problems in sourcing spares for the plant for 30 to 40 years of operation of the plants.